samueljseay/wp-docker-scripts/README.md

 ### Limitations

-Currently wp-cli won't activate plugins mounted in your volume so you'll need to do that manually, I don't have a solution for this yet.
+1. Currently wp-cli won't activate plugins mounted in your volume so you'll need to do that manually, I don't have a solution for this yet.

+2. The way `PLUGIN_DEV_DIRECTORY` is mounted means that installed plugins on Docker will turn up in your dev directory.
+I'm working on a way to improve this.